darioflute/sospex/README.md

 python (https://www.continuum.io/downloads).
 You will have to use the Python 3.x distribution.

-To run fits, you will have to install also the *lmfit* package:
+To run fits, you will have to install also the *lmfit* and *reproject* packages from the astropy channel:

-conda install -c astropy lmfit
+conda install -c astropy lmfit conda install -c astropy reproject

 At this point you can install sospex: